PoojaSWD/OpenCartv121/README.md

 ## 📊 Test Reports

-After a test run, TestNG generates an HTML report at:
+After a test run, TestNG generates an Extent report at:

 ```
-target/surefire-reports/index.html
+target/reports/
 ```

 Screenshots on test failure are saved automatically to: